 Threading: This hair removal technique has been around for centuries and has recently become a popular option.
 Basically, a thread is used on the face to force hairs out at the root.
 (I’ve seen this procedure in action and those threading specialists are like hair ninjas.).
 Although it sounds intense, it’s an easy, painless process.
 And as threading is such a precise procedure, it can be used on eyebrows, sideburns, lip, chin (and even fingers and toes).
 To maintain hair-free results, it’s recommended to do it every four to eight weeks (depending on your hair type).

-Are You Sure It Won’t Grow Back Thicker And Courser?
+Next: Are You Sure It Won’t Grow Back Thicker and Courser?